Next Generation Air Transportation System: ADS-B In

-Operators who choose to equip their aircraft to receive ADS-B signals for ADS-B In can gain many other benefits and is where industry gains the most value for investing in ADS-B Out.
+Operators who choose to equip their aircraft to receive ADS-B signals for ADS-B In can gain many other benefits and is where the industry gains the most value for investing in ADS-B Out.

-Traffic Information Services-Broadcast is a free service sending relevant traffic position reports to appropriately equipped aircraft to enhance safety.
-For general aviation aircraft, ADS-B Traffic Awareness System offers a low-cost alerting capability to prevent aircraft collisions.
+Traffic Information Services-Broadcast is a free service for pilots sending relevant traffic position reports to appropriately equipped aircraft to enhance safety.
+Flight Information Services-Broadcast is another free service delivering aeronautical and weather information to pilots to increase safety and efficiency.

+ADS-B Traffic Awareness System offers general aviation aircraft a low-cost alerting capability to prevent aircraft collisions.
 The more advanced Airborne Collision Avoidance System X will support access to closely spaced runways in almost all weather conditions, flight deck interval management (IM), and separation similar to traditional visual operations with fewer nuisance alerts.
-The FAA expects ACAS X will replace the Traffic Alert and Collision Avoidance System.
+The FAA anticipates ACAS X will replace the Traffic Alert and Collision Avoidance System.

-Flight Information Services-Broadcast is another free service delivering aeronautical and weather information to pilots to increase safety and efficiency.

 In-Trail Procedures (ITP) reduce separation between aircraft during oceanic flights and is allowed for ITP-equipped aircraft in all oceanic airspace managed by Anchorage, New York, and Oakland en route centers.
 ADS-B-equipped aircraft with ITP software can fly more often at more fuel-efficient or less-turbulent flight levels.
 Equipment standards are complete and ready for manufacturers to produce the necessary avionics.

 The FAA is developing IM applications that use ADS-B In to sequence and space aircraft pairs.
 IM's precise spacing enables more-efficient flight paths in congested airspace and maximizes airspace and airport use.
 Enhanced air traffic control capabilities for closely spaced parallel runway approach operations may also be assisted by ADS-B In that is integrated with the terminal automation system.

 The first ground-based phase began operating at the Albuquerque Air Route Traffic Control Center in 2014.
 In 2017, the FAA supported a NASA evaluation of prototype avionics and procedures.
 The FAA sponsored a demonstration of IM operations using prototype avionics on closely spaced parallel runways at San Francisco International Airport in 2019.
 These flight demonstrations showed precise spacing is possible in real-world environments.
+The FAA completed the IM standards, and manufacturers can produce the necessary avionics.